Introduction

 Sending email

-Organisations sending email should configure DNS records relating to SPF, DKIM, DMARC, and MTA-STS.
-The Authoritative name servers section of this guidance describes this in more detail.
+Organisations sending email should configure DNS records relating to SPF, DKIM, DMARC and MTA-STS.
+For more detail, refer to the Authoritative name servers section of this guidance.
 Mail relays sending email on behalf of an organisation, or out of an organisation’s security domain, should be explicitly authorised through SPF and apply a digital (DKIM) signature to outbound messages.

-Organisations should publish a DMARC record, a type of DNS record that advises third parties on what action should be taken if both SPF and DKIM validation checks fail.
-Organisations should migrate to a DMARC reject once confident that the business impact of doing so is acceptable.
-If moving to a DMARC reject is not possible for some business functions, the use of sub-domains is recommended for these specific functions.
+Organisations should publish a DMARC record, which is a type of DNS record that advises third parties on what action to take if both SPF and DKIM validation checks fail.
+Organisations should migrate to a DMARC reject if confident that the business impact of doing so is acceptable.
+If migrating to a DMARC reject is not possible for some business functions, using subdomains is recommended for these specific functions.

-Mail relays should be deployed to support the implementation of Data Loss Prevention (DLP) capabilities.
-These can be implemented to help prevent a data spill into or out of a security domain.
-Network-based DLP solutions may only form part of an organisation’s DLP solution.
-DLP may use a combination of mechanisms, such as hashes and fuzzy hashes, regular expression and keyword matching, in order to identify and prevent the unauthorised movement of corporate data into and out of a security domain.
+Deploy mail relays to support the implementation of Data Loss Prevention (DLP) capabilities.
+These capabilities can help prevent a data spill into and out of a security domain.
+Network-based DLP solutions may only be one part of an organisation’s DLP solution.
+DLP can use a combination of mechanisms (e.g. hashes and fuzzy hashes, regular expression and keyword matching) to identify and prevent the unauthorised movement of corporate data into and out of a security domain.

-Commonwealth entities have an obligation to consider email transit security, particularly for email classified at PROTECTED.
-GovLINK provides a mechanism to tunnel traffic (including email) up to PROTECTED, between Commonwealth entities, via IPSec VPN.
-Note that for emails to be transmitted over GovLINK, the IP addresses of both the sending and receiving mail relays need to be participating on GovLINK.
+Commonwealth entities have an obligation to secure email transit, particularly for email classified at PROTECTED.
+GovLINK provides a mechanism to tunnel traffic (including email) up to PROTECTED between Commonwealth entities, through IPSec VPN.
+Note that emails can only be transmitted over GovLINK if the IP addresses of both the sending and receiving mail relays are participating on GovLINK.

-Commonwealth entities are required, under the Protective Security Policy Framework (PSPF), to protect government data, and other legislation or regulations may apply to the protection of data.
-Email relay security policy should be configured so that emails with a protective marking can only be sent to an organisation that can process that classification.
-For example, an organisation that operates a network at OFFICIAL should not accept email classified at PROTECTED, particularly when the sending organisation does not operate a PROTECTED network.
-Both the sending and receiving organisations should have a mail relay security policy that prevents this type of data spill.
+Under the Protective Security Policy Framework (PSPF) and other legislation or regulations that apply to the protection of data, Commonwealth entities are required to protect government data.
+They must configure mail relay security policies to ensure emails with protective markings are only sent to organisations that can process that classification level.
+For example, an organisation operating a network at OFFICIAL should not accept email classified at PROTECTED, particularly if the sending organisation does not operate a PROTECTED network.
+To prevent this type of data spill, both sending and receiving organisations should configure their mail relay security policy accordingly.

-An organisation’s mail relay security policy should be configured so that email attachments are inspected to ensure that the classification of any attachment would not result in a data spill.
-Organisations should develop and regularly run automated tests to ensure that mail relays security policy remains effective.
-This should include inbound and outbound tests to verify data spills of classified data, blocking of active content, and that appropriate security events are generated for the organisation’s SOC to investigate.
+Mail relay security policies should also inspect the classification of email attachments to avoid data spills.
+Organisations should regularly run automated tests to verify that their mail relay security policies remain effective.
+This should include tests to verify data spills of classified data (inbound and outbound), block active content, and generate appropriate security events for an organisation’s SOC to investigate.

 Policy and configuration tuning